Porcini pork roast

 Porcini pork roast: take your roast to the next level!

-Maybe the most popular dish with porcini mushrooms abroad is risotto.
+Maybe the most popular dish with porcini mushrooms abroad is risotto or fettuccine.
 Today however I would like to show you that porcini are the perfect pairing for meat, and this porcini pork roast is worth trying.

 Porcini mushrooms are incredibly tasty and a great addition to give many recipes a kick.
 A pork roast is usually tasty and yummy but when you add some porcini mushrooms, it takes the roast to a whole new level.
 If you love to invite friends over I’m sure they will be impressed by how tender and tasty your porcini pork roast will be.

-This porcini pork roast is great is the perfect recipe when fall approaches and the temperatures are sligthly lower especially if you can get fresh porcini.
-To make a feast pair it with a good fresh home made pasta recipe and a salad and you will have your perfect Italian Sunday lunch.
+This pork roast is the perfect recipe when fall arrives.
+Temperatures are drops and you crave hot warming dishes.
+To make a feast pair this roast with a good fresh home made pasta recipe and a salad and you will have your perfect Italian Sunday lunch.

 Porcini pork roast: health facts